Relational dynamics in axion-de Sitter universes: Discussion

 \section{Discussion}

-To summarize, we have investigated holographic complexity in axion-dS universes, which describe spatially closed bouncing FLRW cosmologies with an ultra-stiff fluid (with an equation of motion $\rho=p$) that are coupled through a Euclidean wormhole.
+To summarize, we investigated the evolution of the simplest relational observables in axion-dS universes, including codimension-one volumes and more general curvature invariant functionals.
+These describe spatially closed bouncing FLRW cosmologies with an ultra-stiff fluid (with an EOM $\rho=p$) that are coupled through a Euclidean wormhole.
 We focused on the case where these cosmologies have dS asymptotics.
-We allowed for a worldline geodesic observer to reside in each universe and studied how the CV and CAny observables evolve when they are anchored to the observers and pass through the Euclidean wormhole connecting the universes.
-Our results show that generically these proposals evolve with a nearly exponential dependence on the observer's time if the axion charge is low enough and that the evolution can instead decrease when the axion charge approaches the maximal value allowed by dS space, which is referred to as the Nariai limit.
+A worldline geodesic observer resides in each universe.
+Our results show that generically these relational observables evolve with a nearly exponential dependence on the observer's time if the axion charge is low enough and that the evolution can instead decrease when the axion charge approaches the maximal value allowed by dS space, which is referred to as the Nariai limit.
+The reason for this is that the extremal surface may become null-like at late enough times depending on the axion charge density supported on the dS universes.
 The main results are shown in Figs. \ref{fig:CV 3D}, \ref{fig:CV Nariai}, \ref{fig:CAny3D}, \ref{fig:CAnyN}.

-{While our analysis for the CAny observables was focused on the volume of the CMC slices.
-However, since $b(t)$ in (\ref{eq:CAny proposal}) is an arbitrary function, it can modify significantly the behavior for other choices from $b(t)=1$ that we took.
-However, since this parameter does not enter the equations of motion for the extremal complexity surfaces, it would not change the fact that there are complexity surfaces that no longer exist after a critical time $t_{\rm crit}$ in Sec. \ref{sec:CAny Nariai}.}

 There were certain limitations in the numerical part of the work which we comment on below.
 First, the analysis of the time dependence was performed for $t\sim\mathcal{O}(1)~L$ given the limitations in the numerical integration at late times, where more noise is introduced.
-However, we observed (up to numerical noise) that they still follow an exponentially increasing behavior.
+Nevertheless, we observed (up to numerical noise) that they still follow an exponentially increasing behavior.

-Second, as we mentioned in the main text, we focused on solving $D=3$ for any value $Q$; and the $Q=Q_{\rm max}$ limit; this was purely for numerical and analytic convenience, given that the numerical methods for solving (\ref{eq:EOM CAny CMC}) need further improvement elaboration when $a(t)$ in the global coordinate system (\ref{eq:metric reg d}) is only known numerically.
-Given that the scale factors in $D=4$ do not change significantly with respect to the $D=3$ case, we suspect our results for the time evolution of codimension-1 complexity proposals would be very similar in that case.
+Second, as we mentioned in the main text, we focused on solving $D=3$ for any value $Q$; and the $Q=Q_{\rm max}$ limit for $D\geq3$ for technical convenience.
+In contrast, the numerical methods for solving (\ref{eq:EOM CAny CMC}) need further improvement elaboration when $a(t)$ in the global coordinate system (\ref{eq:metric reg d}) can only be solved numerically.
+Given that the scale factors in $D=4$ do not change significantly with respect to the $D=3$ case, we suspect our results for the time evolution of codimension-one volumes would be very similar in that case.